Table of Contents

 Its biggest strength lies in unrestricted market access and physical storefront opportunities in high-footfall commercial areas.
 Earlier, mainland companies required a UAE national sponsor holding 51% ownership.
 However, following regulatory reforms introduced by the UAE Ministry of Economy, 100% foreign ownership is now permitted for most commercial and professional activities.

-Why Indian Businesses Choose Dubai Mainland:- 100% ownership in most activities
+Why Indian Businesses Choose Dubai Mainland:

 If your target audience is local consumers, the Dubai Mainland often becomes the most practical choice when deciding between the Dubai Mainland and free zones.